mariyatom/Tic-Tac-Toe-Game/README.md

 Which is the equivalent of `<td>X</td>` or `<td>O</td>` if we were writing it straight into the HTML file.
 `.innerHTML` literally means "what is inside the HTML tag".

-So with that info, we now know how to put Xs or Os into any particular cell, but how do we know _which_ cell to put them into, and when it should happen?
+So with that info, we now know how to put X's or O's into any particular cell, but how do we know _which_ cell to put them into, and when it should happen?
 This is where the _array of cells_ we mentioned earlier (in our overview) comes in.
 If we had an array of all the `TD` elements, we could "bind a function to their onclick method" - which is a complicated way of saying: "when I click on something, something happens".

 So how do we get the array of all the cells?
 Luckily, this is a pretty common desire in programming.
 You've probably seen `document.getElementById()` before, which we can use to get back a single HTML element using its `ID`.
-There is another handy method called [document.getElementsByTagName()](https://www.w3schools.com/jsref/met_document_getelementsbytagname.asp), which gives us back _an array of every element of a certain type_.
+There is another handy method called [document.getElementsByTagName()](https://www.w3schools.com/jsref/met_document_getelementsbytagname.asp) which gives us back _an array of every element of a certain type_.
 For example, give me all the `<p>` tags, or all the `<h1>` tags.

 Using this method, we can create a new array of all the `<td>` tags like so: